yashbora18/ai-rag-knowledge-assistant/README.md

 https://github.com/yashbora18
 📄 License
 This project currently does not specify an open-source license.
-A license can be added when the project is ready for open-source distribution
+A license can be added when the project is ready for open-source distribution.